Transaction Script, Smart UI and Domain Driven Design

 Server side requirements

-Middleware may be used to connect layers, but Fowler says "smart end points, dumb pipes", meaning don't put business rules in middleware.
+Messaging systems may be used to integrate applications on the server-side.
+Fowler says "smart end points, dumb pipes", meaning don't put business rules in middleware.

 Transaction script